Cecinordahl/quiz/README.md

 In React 18+, Strict Mode intentionally re-renders components twice in development to identify side effects.
 However, I had to remove Strict Mode in my application because one of the external APIs I use has a rate limit, allowing only one request per IP address every 5 seconds.
 This rate limit caused issues when React re-rendered components multiple times, leading to frequent 429 errors (Too Many Requests).

+## Development Notes

+- `StringEscapeUtils.unescapeHtml4()` was used to decode HTML entities in answers but did not work as expected for all cases.
+Instead, using `Jsoup` provided a more consistent and reliable result for decoding HTML entities.

 ## TODOs
 - Create Tests
 - Add design
 - Create functionality to play again from the result page
+- Clean up portal in general